oleasky/skeletix/README.md

 Special thanks to the open-source community and the creators of React, TailwindCSS, and Next.js for providing the tools that make projects like this possible.

 ## 🚧 Roadmap
-🛠 Add fallbacks for NextJS components
-🛠 Add more components for layouts and interactivity.
+🛠 Add NextJS components fallbacks for other frameworks, like astro 🛠 Add more components for layouts and interactivity.
 ✨ Support for dark mode customization.
 🌍 Localization-ready components.

-## Happy prototyping with barebones! 🎉
+## Happy prototyping with BareUI! 🎉